-The main page to see and interactive with active callbacks can be found from the "Operational Views" -> "Active Callbacks" page from the top navigation bar.
+The main page to see and interactive with active callbacks can be found from the phone icon at the top of the screen.

 The top table has a list of current callbacks with a bunch of identifying information.
 All of the table headers can be clicked to sort the information in ascending or descending order.

-default tag section when creating a payload.
-This can be changed either via the callback's dropdown or after clicking the keyboard button, type
+default descriptionsection when creating a payload.
+This can be changed either via the callback's dropdown.

 Next to the

 Interactbutton is a dropdown button that provides more accessible information: